Laim/MyHomeBoardPHP/README.md

-# Discontinued Notice
-MyHomeBoardPHP has been discontinued, I am currently rewriting it from the ground up.
-The current versions will stay up for use.

 # MyHomeBoardPHP
 MyHomeBoardPHP is a hostable homepage allowing you to take your bookmarks anywhere without the need of syncing browsers.